 Amazon Black Friday UK 2020: best early deals live now

-Amazon's early Black Friday sale is underway - here are the best savings.
+Amazon's early Black Friday sale is underway with prices slashed on everything from coffee machines to gin brands and home security - here are the best savings as they drop.

-Amazon’s early Black Friday sale continues with plenty of early savings, three weeks before the actual Black Friday weekend.
+Amazon’s early Black Friday sale continues with plenty of early savings, over two weeks before the actual Black Friday weekend.
 The retailer’s early offers run from 26th October to 19th November.

 Deals have gone live across all Amazon’s categories, including toys, tech, beauty and kitchenware – and some are changing daily.
 But even more Black Friday and Cyber Monday offers are expected to kick off as we get closer the event.
 This year, the whole month of November will be filled with discounts.